Skip to main content

 12a.
 IAM roles

-Quota code: L-FE177D64 · Default: 1000 per account The deployment creates 12 IAM roles in total (all features enabled):
+Quota code: L-FE177D64 · Default: 1000 per account The deployment creates 12 IAM roles in total (all features enabled): Rarely a problem, but check if your account is near the limit:

 12b.
 Customer managed policies

-Quota code: L-E95E4862 · Default: 1500 per account The deployment creates 15 customer managed policies (all features enabled):
+Quota code: L-E95E4862 · Default: 1500 per account The deployment creates 15 customer managed policies (all features enabled): Check current count:

 12c.
 Managed policies attached to a role — raise this before deploy